-To schedule an appointment with one of our advisors, please visit the link below and select "Student Services and Support" in the first drop-down menu.
+To schedule an appointment with one of our advisors, please visit thin the link below and select "Student Support" then "Fellowships and Scholarships Inquiries" from the drop-down menus.

-Due to the evolving COVID-19 situation, the Office of Fellowships and Scholarships is not open to walk-in traffic and will only be conducting telephone or virtual appointments at this time.
+Due to the evolving COVID-19 pandemic, the Office of Fellowships and Scholarships is not open to walk-in traffic and will only be conducting telephone or virtual appointments at this time.

 Once you make an appointment, please expect a follow-up email that has a link to a Zoom personal conference room.
 We'll be able to chat and share documents in that space.
 Please enable your web cam and microphone for this meeting.